Settings of the TwinCAT module generator

 PlcFb.Generate

-If TRUE, a function block is created in the PLC library, which can be used in the TwinCAT XAE.
+If TRUE, a function block is created in the PLC library that can be used in the TwinCAT XAE.

 PlcFb.
 FpExceptionsForInit

-Floating Point Exceptions within the function block during the init phase can be set.
+Floating Point Exceptions within the function block during the init stage can be set.

 Options: CallerExceptions, ThrowExceptions, SuppressExceptions, LogExceptions, LogAndHold, LogAndCatch, LogAndDump, LogHoldAndDump, LogCatchAndDump